Skip Navigation

 2. CITY/PROVINCE-DESIGNATED HERITAGE

-Among the non-state designated heritages, those in need of preservation are designated as City- or Province-designated Heritage by the mayor and the governor respectively, based on the municipal or provincial regulations, and they are divided into four categories of the following:
+Among the non-state designated heritages, those in need of preservation are designated as City- or Province-designated Heritage by the mayor and the governor respectively, based on the municipal or provincial regulations, and they are divided into five categories of the following:

 CITY/PROVINCE-DESIGNATED HERITAGE